uniqtechco/tutorial_hub_01/python_basics.md

 ## Advanced
 - **type hinting**
+- Use underscore `_` to prefix semi private variables, python provides name mangling, but not truly private.

 Particularity
 Placeholder array.
 A Python trick.
 This used to be a problem in python2.x.
 Place holder [0]\*len(arr),  other items will change, when we index and change one of the values.
 Solution: Better use [0 for i in range(arr)].
 Python 3.x this doesn’t seem to be a problem.